-The Spanish major consists of nine courses above the 103-104 level.
-These nine courses include 105, 106, any 200 level or above (excluding RLSP 205 and RLSP 303), and 403.
+The Spanish major consists of nine courses above the 101-102 level.
+These nine courses may include 103, 104, 105, or any other course taught in Spanish at the 200 level or above.
+Spanish majors are required to take the 400-level Senior Seminar, our capstone course, during their senior year.
 At least one 200-level course must be completed at Williams.
-In addition, one course must be focused primarily on literature of the period prior to 1800 C.E.
-Other courses (a maximum of four), taken at overseas programs, may be used to satisfy the requirements of the major, with approval of the department.
-The Spanish faculty strongly suggests that students take 201 and 200 at some point in their studies, and especially recommends that they do so before rather than after studying abroad.
+In addition, one course must be focused primarily on literature or cultural texts produced prior to 1800.
+A maximum of four courses taken at overseas programs may be used to satisfy the requirements of the major, with approval of the department.
+The Spanish faculty strongly suggests that students take 201 and 206 at some point in their studies, and especially recommends that they do so before rather than after studying abroad.

-Students majoring in Spanish may replace one of their Spanish electives with a course in Comparative Literature, with one course in Latin-American Studies that is 200-level or higher, or with a course in Latina/o Studies.
+Students majoring in Spanish may replace one of their Spanish electives with a course taught in English, including courses in related fields such as Comparative Literature, Latin-American Studies, or Latina/o Studies.

 For more information see the course catalogue or contact any member of the Department.

 The Certificate in Spanish Language and Culture consists of a sequence of seven courses for which the student must earn a cumulative grade average of B or higher.